Harry-Rogers/thor-explorer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This package can be reconfigured to work with any robot that uses ROS navigation,
+This package can be reconfigured to work with any robot that uses ROS navigation package and the Gmapping package.

 _For more examples, please refer to the Documentation List below_